Ansalpandey/Buyverse/README.md

 # Buyverse

-Buyverse is an e-commerce web application built using Node.js, Express.js, GraphQL and MongoDB.
+Buyverse is an e-commerce web application built using Node.js, Express.js, and MongoDB.
 It features user authentication, a product catalog, a shopping cart, order management, payment gateway integration, and real-time notifications to provide an immersive shopping experience.

 ## Features